JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 instanceof as the precondition for safe casting

 Type tests with instanceof are traditionally limited to reference types.
-We observe that the classic meaning of instanceof is a precondition check that asks: Would it be safe and useful to cast this value to this type?
-This question is even more applicable for primitive types than for reference types.
-For reference types, if the check is accidentally omitted then performing an unsafe cast will likely do no harm: a ClassCastException will occur and the improperly cast value will be unusable.
+The classic meaning of instanceof is a precondition check that asks: Would it be safe and useful to cast this value to this type?
+This question is even more pertinent to primitive types than to reference types.
+For reference types, if the check is accidentally omitted then performing an unsafe cast will likely do no harm: A ClassCastException will be thrown and the improperly cast value will be unusable.
 In contrast, for primitive types, where there is no convenient way to check for safety, performing an unsafe cast will likely cause subtle bugs.
-Instead of throwing an exception, it may silently lose information such as magnitude, sign, or precision, allowing the improperly cast value to flow into the rest of the program.
+Instead of throwing an exception, it can silently lose information such as magnitude, sign, or precision, allowing the improperly cast value to flow into the rest of the program.

-To enable primitive types in the instanceof type test operator, we remove the restrictions that (1) the type of the left-hand operand must be a reference type, and (2) the right-hand operand must specify a reference type.
-The type test operator becomes:
+To enable primitive types in the instanceof type test operator, we remove the restrictions (JLS §15.20.2) that the type of the left-hand operand must be a reference type and that the right-hand operand must specify a reference type.
+The type test operator becomes

 InstanceofExpression: